pffigueiredo/typescript-fundamentals-workshop/README.md

 # TypeScript Fundamentals Workshop

-This workshops is about the basics of TypeScript.
+This workshop is about the basics of TypeScript.

 ## Requirements
 To run this locally you will need: